joehannis/zendeskAI-public/README.md

 - `OPENAI_API_KEY`: OpenAI API key for alternative AI services.

-## Flags
+## Query Params

-- `--start-date=`: Specify the start date for fetching tickets (format: YYYY-MM-DD).
+- `startDate=`: Format: YYYY-MM-DD.
+Specify the start date for fetching tickets.
 Default is the first day of the current month.
-(Required)
+(Required).

+- `selectedAI=`: String.
+Accepts 'gemini' or 'openai'.
+Default is 'gemini'

-- `--end-date=`: Specify the end date for filtering tickets (format: YYYY-MM-DD)
+- `endDate=`: Format: YYYY-MM-DD.
+Specify the end date for filtering tickets.

-- `--tpsa=`: Specify the technical product sub-area for filtering tickets.
+- `tpsa=`: String.
+Specify the technical product sub-area for filtering tickets.

-- `--tpa=`: Specify the technical product area for pulling documentation.
+- `tpa=`: String.
+Specify the technical product area for pulling documentation.

-- `--doc-process`: Specify the document processing option.
-This will pull any new Zendesk Articles from the Knowledge base for the specified `--tpa` and and store them in the database. (`--tpa=` is required for this option).
+- `docProcess=`: Boolean.
+Specify the document processing option.
+This will pull any new Zendesk Articles from the Knowledge base for the specified `--tpa` and and store them in the database. (`tpa=` is required for this option).

-- `--reprocess`: Specify the reprocessing option.
-This will delete all Zendesk Articles stored in the project for the supplied `tpa` and re-fetch them from the Knowledge Base. (`doc-process` && `--tpa=` are required for this option).
+- `reprocess=`: Boolean.
+Specify the reprocessing option.
+This will delete all Zendesk Articles stored in the project for the supplied `tpa` and re-fetch them from the Knowledge Base. (`doc-process` && `tpa=` are required for this option).

-- `--tag-tickets`: This flag will pull all tickets from Zendesk for the specified dates, and find any that do not have tags.
-AI will then be used to tag these tickets based on the content of the ticket.
+- `exportTickets=`: Boolean.
+Pull tickets from Zendesk and export to CSV.

+- `exportArticles=`: Boolean.
+Pull previously generated AI articles from Zendesk and ezport to PDF (`tpa=` is required).

 **A note on rate limiting:** This project uses AI to process tickets and articles, which may result in rate limiting by the AI provider.